 Bank of America

-ObviThere many unknowns, including how government, fiscal and monetary actions will impact the outcome, but we can also try to consider that.
-And we also had to consider how our deferral programs will impact losses.
-But perhaps the biggest unknown is how long economic activities and conditions will be significantly affected by the virus..
+Obviously, there are many unknowns, including how government, fiscal and monetary actions will impact the outcome, but we can try to consider that as well.
+And we also had to consider how our own deferral programs will impact losses.
+But perhaps the biggest unknown is how long economic activities and conditions will be significantly impacted by the virus..

 Question – Chinedu Bolu: My first question is an ROTCE for the Firm or how to think about downside ROTCE.
-Given that you are putting up 10% ROTCE in what is a very choppy backdrop, how should investors now think about the downside case for the Firm?
-Is it 10% or close to 10% ROTC directly your bottom line instead of a couple of years ago where that was your actual long-term target?
+I mean, given you are putting up 10% ROTCE in what is a very choppy backdrop, how should investors now think about the downside case for the Firm?
+Is it 10% or close to 10% ROTC now your bottom line as opposed to a couple of years ago where that was your actual long-term target?

 We’re in a most unprecedented environment.
-I mean, if you’d said three mothreeths ago that 90% of our employees will be working from home and the Firm would be functioning fine, I’d say that that is a test I’m not prepared to take because the downside of being wrong on that is massive.
-If you’d said that every restaurant around the country would be shut for 2-2 weeks to remain closed, I would say it’s just not physically possible.
+I mean, if you’d said 3 months ago, that 90% of our employees will be working from home and the Firm would be functioning fine, I’d say that, that is a test I’m not prepared to take because the downside of being wrong on that is massive.
+If you’d said that every restaurant around the country would be shut over a 2-week period and remain closed, I would say it’s just not physically possible.
 So we’re seeing — you saw the jobs numbers, the applications for unemployment benefits, et cetera, coming through.
 We’re in an extraordinary period.
 So listen, what I look at is how do the businesses perform underlying in this environment?
 How do we trade through it, what was our risk exposure and how do we manage that, where do we take hits across the various parts of the plant, and you’re going to take them, whether it’s in the margin book, whether it’s in the asset management portfolios, whether it’s in the trading businesses and how did all of that look?
-Now we didn’t have a full quarter of being in absolute crisis, we had a half quarter or 2/3 of a quarter being absowholesis, but boy, it was an aa final.
-And for this fund, we have come through that and genegenerated5 billion in revenue, and that’s net of the deferred compensation plans, which actu us a bit over $10 billion in revenue, effectively flat to a year ago.
-I thought it was remarkable.
+Now we didn’t have a full quarter of being in absolute crisis, we had a half quarter or 2/3 of a quarter being absolute crisis, but boy, it was an absolute crisis.
+And for this fund, we have come through that and generate $9.5 billion in revenue, and that’s net of the deferred compensation plans, which actually puts us a bit over $10 billion in revenue, effectively flat to a year ago.
+I thought was remarkable.

 Now maybe it’s my job to think that’s remarkable.
-But I did think it was the stability and breadth of the franchise; the diversification clearly showed that we have an underlying sort of backstop of our performance.
+But I did think it was remarkable.
+I think the stability and breadth of the franchise, the diversification clearly showed that we have an underlying sort of backstop of our performance.
 I can’t tell you it’s 10% ROTCE.
-I know that coming into the second quarter, we’ll have less market volume, lower interest rates, and lower asset prices at the moment; However, if we reprice our assets every month, we’ll probably have lower non-comp expenses.
-In the second quarter for a variety of reasons, there will be many things going back and forth for various reasons.
+I know coming into the second quarter, we’ll have less market volume, we have lower interest rates, we have lower asset prices at the moment, although we reprice our assets every month, we’ll probably have lower non-comp expenses.
+I suspect, in the second quarter for a variety of reasons, there will be a lot of things going back and forth.

 So is 10% a bottom?
-I don’t want to call that now because I just don’t know how deep this recession will be.
-But given what we went through to have produced that,t felt like a resilient franchise.
+I don’t want to call that now because I just don’t know how deep this recession is going to be.
+But given what we went through to have produced that felt like a really resilient franchise.

 Answer – Steven Joseph Chubak: Quite helpful.
 James, maybe a question for you.
-You spoke of some of the risks the targets that you laid out at the start of the year, indeed not surprising given the world, using some of your words, is anything but typical.
+You spoke of some of the risk of the targets that you laid out at the start of the year, certainly not surprising given the world, using some of your words, is anything but normal.
 But admittedly, the message is a bit more cautious than maybe what you conveyed in your March shareholder letter.
-And I was hoping you could speak to me on macro and market assumptions are informing your more cautious outlook.
+And I was hoping you could speak to on macro and market assumptions are informing your more cautious outlook.
 I know that there’s a wide range of outcomes to consider.
-But if we do see a U shape recovery beginning in ’21, is there a path to delivering on some of the targets you outlined at the start of the year?
+But if we do see a U shape recovery beginning in ’21, is there a path to delivering on some of the targets that you outlined at the start of the year?

 Now on the annual letter, that was different.
-I’ve seen in the annual letter that these were targets we laid out in 2019.
+What I’ve seen in the annual letter was these were our targets we laid out in 2019.
 We’re not ignoring them.
 We’re not hiding from them.
-Then what we believe the business will perform at in a normalized environment.
-And it will — I’m confident about that.
-But for right now, given we’re dealing with an earnings call and the earnings outlook, rise targets are not achievable in the second quarter.
+Than what we believe that the business will perform at in a normalized environment.
+And it will — I’m totally confident about that.
+But for right now, given we’re dealing with an earnings call and the earnings outlook, right now, those targets are not achievable in the second quarter.
 They weren’t achieved in the first quarter, and it’s too early to make the call on what 2021 looks like.
 But Steven, to your question, is it possible?
 It’s absolutely possible.
 Is it probable?
 At this point, you could — nobody could say that it’s probable.
 You got to see what the environment plays at it.

 Bank of America